10 Fruits Unique to Brazil

 Açaí has a slightly bitter taste which is often compared to that of dark chocolate.

 My Thoughts on Açaí

 Taste: In my opinion, açaí is very overrated.
 Although it has many benefits, the taste definitely is not superior.
-I would consider eating açaí granola or maybe mixing açaí powder into a smoothie just for the nutrients, but I wouldn't eat it for enjoyment.
-Açaí ice cream was especially disappointing.
-It tastes like a bland variation of frozen blueberries combined with water and sugar.
-It could be that I just tried bad quality ice cream, but I'm definitely not in a hurry to try it again.
+I tried 100% pure açaí mainly out of curiosity and it was practically impossible to it; it was simply too bitter and tart.
+I would consider eating açaí flavored granola or maybe mixing açaí powder into a smoothie just for the nutrients, but I wouldn't eat it pure for enjoyment.

 Price: The price will depend on the açaí product you buy and where you buy it.
 One liter of açaí ice cream can cost around 15-20 BRL, which is around 4-5 USD.
 It is more expensive when compared to other ice creams, but is fairly cheap when we look at the price in US dollars.
 Small pots of açaí ice cream with granola can be around 5-7 BRL at ice cream cafés.
 Smoothies are around 4-8 BRL, but it really depends on where you purchase yours.

 Availability: Açaí is absolutely everywhere!
 I can't go a day without either seeing it being sold or hearing a commercial about it.
 Açaí products are sold everywhere, but I haven't yet seen the actual fruits for sale.
 The closest I've seen was açaí pulp, which can be bought at supermarkets as well as in shops that are dedicated to healthy foods.
 In Brazil, you can try açaí ice cream, granola parfaits, pure pulp, smoothies and more!
 There are even açaí candies and granola bars.